VictoriaAutMors/Bash/README.md

 **compile and run program**
 * cmd &
 ------
-program will print number and PID of background process if backgorund process is completed, program will print number and name of completed process
+program will print number and PID of background process.

+if backgorund process is completed, program will print number and name of completed process

   ## What is change input and output: